 Public transport system in Amsterdam

 The OV-chipkaart (OV-chipcard) is the means of payment for the public transport system in The Netherlands.
 It is a credit card sized ticket which can be loaded with euros and is the only means of paying for travel on the bus and tram systems.
-This is a very recent introduction so please be aware that this system is in place

 For foreign guests to our country: the disposable card is a practical choice.
 It can be bought at the (bus) station.
 After usage, the card cannot be reloaded and can be thrown away.
 The disposable card can be purchased in much the same way as you used to buy a train ticket before: per journey or combination journey, for example, 5 same-day return journeys or an OV day card.